 You can keep dried lavender for many years, it never goes bad.
 But the smell will fade over time.
 So, for the freshest, most fragrant supply, I recommend drying it every year, and discarding your old stash.
 Otherwise, you can try adding a few drops of lavender essential oil to refresh the scent.

 Drying lavender is easy, and doesn’t take much time.
 Experiment with the different ways to dry it, and choose the method that works the best for you.
 Soon you’ll have a constant supply of dried lavender to use anytime you need it.

 - 9 Easy Ways To Preserve Fresh Garden Herbs

 - How To Freeze Herbs Fresh from Your Garden

 - How To Dry Herbs From Your Garden

-- How To Freeze Chives From Your Garden
+- How To Dry Cayenne Peppers From Your Garden

 Leave a comment below to share your favorite method, or add your tips for how to dry lavender.